-Deposit Annual Interest

-(in Belgian Francs) Rate
+Deposit (in Belgian Francs) Annual Interest Rate

-0 - 1,000,000 7.75%
+0-1,000,000 7.75%

-1,000,000 - 3,000,000 10.25%
+1,000,000-3,000,000 10.25%

-3,000,000 - 5,000,000 12.00%
+3,000,000-5,000,000 12.00%

-The ASTIN Treasurer contacts the Treasurers of the International Actuarial Association (I.A.A. - player 2) and of the Brussels Association of Actuaries (A.A.Br. - player 3).
+The ASTIN Treasurer contacts the Treasurers of the International Actuarial Association (I.A.A.-player 2) and of the Brussels Association of Actuaries (A.A.Br.-player 3).
 I.A.A. agrees to deposit 900,000 francs in the common fund, A.A.Br.
 300,000 francs.
 Hence the 3-million mark is reached and the interest rate will be 12%.
-How should the interests be split among the three associations?" ([5], p.
-18) Games such as this are referred to as "cooperative games with transferable utilities."
-They typically feature
+How should the interests be split among the three associations?"
+[5, p.
+18]

+Games such as this are referred to as "cooperative games with transferable utilities."
+They typically feature:
-(1) Participants (players) who have some benefits (or costs) to share (political power, savings, or money).

-(2) The opportunity to share benefits (costs) results from cooperation of all participants or a sub-group of participants.

-(3) Individuals are free to engage in negotiations, bargaining, coalition formation.

-(4) Participants have conflicting objectives; each wants to secure the largest part of the benefits (smallest share of the costs) for himself. (see [5], p.20)
+- 1. participants (players) that have some benefits (or costs) to share (political power, savings, or money), - 2. the opportunity to share benefits (costs) results from cooperation of all participants or a sub-group of participants, - 3. freedom for players to engage in negotiations, bargaining, and coalition formation, and - 4. conflicting player objectives: each wants to secure the largest part of the benefits (smallest share of the costs) for himself.
+(See [5, p.
+20].)

 Cooperative games can be used as models for situations where participants must share or allocate an amount of money.
-Each player may want to maximize or minimize their allocation depending on the nature of the problem.
-If the group is deciding who pays what share of the total tax bill, each player will want to minimize their share.
-If the group is deciding how to split a pot of bonus money, each player will want to maximize their share.
+Players may want to maximize or minimize their allocation depending on the nature of the problem.
+If the group is deciding who pays what share of the total tax bill, players will want to minimize their share.
+If on the other hand the group is deciding how to split a pot of bonus money, players will want to maximize their share.

 The total amount to be allocated is determined by the characteristic function, which associates a real number v(S) to each coalition (group) S of players.
-It can be either sub-additive or super-additive:
+It can be either sub-additive or super-additive, defined as follows:

+Sub-Additive

-Sub-Additive $v(S) + v(T) \ge v(S \text{ union } T)$ for every disjoint S and T Super-Additive $v(S) + v(T) \le v(S \text{ union } T)$ for every disjoint S and T
+v(S) + v(T) > v(S union T) for every disjoint S and T. Super-Additive v(S) + v(T) < v(S union T) for every disjoint S and T.

 In the actuarial association example above, the characteristic function would be the money earned by each coalition (combination) of associations.
 It is an example of a super-additive characteristic function where the players seek to maximize their allocation.
 An example of a sub-additive characteristic function would be the insurance premium for a risk purchasing group: the sum of the individual members' insurance premiums is more than the insurance premium for the risk purchasing group as a whole.
 These players would seek to minimize their allocations, since they want to be charged the lowest premium.
-(Equivalently, these players want to maximize their savings as a result of joining the group -savings being the difference between their allocation from the group and their standalone premium.)
+(Equivalently, these players want to maximize their savings as a result of joining the group-savings being the difference between their allocation from the group and their stand-alone premium.)